Strange things are seen and done in the 'Land of the Midnight Sun', writes Paul Rush.

 But then, one day in the depths of Denali National Park, I saw them - threadlike, segmented, dark-brown, 3cm-long worms, wriggling in undisguised pleasure on the icesheet.
 It was an overcast day (they can't stand sunlight) and the tiny creatures formed a carpet over a patch of red algae on the ice.

-The skeptic had to eat his words and ponder the question raised by our guide as to whether the weird annelid wrigglers could exist in the frozen ice of space.
+The sceptic had to eat his words and ponder the question raised by our guide as to whether the weird annelid wrigglers could exist in the frozen ice of space.
 Could iceworms be the template for extra-terrestrial life?

 Surprisingly, the biggest and boldest state in the US has a proliferation of such tiny things.
 Mosquitos are just one of the host of mighty bite mites.
 Alaskans frequently tell tourists that mossies are so large you have to beat them off with a stick.
 I was even told on good authority that these little monsters attack trucks and have been adopted as the Alaskan state bird.